jakes516/googledrive_file_patcher/README.md

 A separate download_latest_file.py now downloads the latest version listed on your github's version_history.yaml from drive.

 The uploader.sh and downloader.sh files have now been added and are functional; they run the shell_file.py's which contain modified paths for main.py and download_latest_file.py.
+The command line window is left open to read, press enter to close it after they have run.

 ## Structure
 - Google Drive + Drive API v3